-I was a fan of Korngold ever since I played violin in The Snowman in the orchestra in junior high (reduced score of course; here’s the full score of the Entr’acte), then as a solfeggist at ASCAP in NY around the time RCA was coming out with Charles Gerhardt’s definitive recordings of Captain Blood, The Sea Hawk, Robin Hood, etc. But then years later in San Francisco I inherited a friend’s collection of Andre Previn and the London Symphony Orchestra, which included Korngold’s Symphony in F-sharp, and all smiles stopped together.
+I was a fan of Korngold ever since I played violin in The Snowman in the orchestra in junior high (reduced score of course; here’s the full score of the Entr’acte), then as a solfeggist at ASCAP in NY around the time RCA was coming out with Charles Gerhardt‘s definitive recordings of Captain Blood, The Sea Hawk, Robin Hood, etc. Then years later in San Francisco I inherited a friend’s collection of Andre Previn and the London Symphony Orchestra, which included Korngold’s Symphony in F-sharp.

 Maybe it was from associating the Previn recording with my friend’s death, but I grew to detest the sound of late Korngold.
 He began to sound false to me—the result, I reasoned, of all those corrupting years in Hollywood.
-And Previn was his perfect interpreter, of course.
-Two Hollywood minds as one… I mean, dig that first movement, doesn’t that sound like a medley of The Ten Best TV Cop Show Themes and Their Underscorings?
-And then the ringer in the Adagio: The Private Life of Elizabeth and Essex!
-I recognize those coupla bars from the movie!
+And Previn was his perfect interpreter, of course, two Hollywood minds as one, you might say.
+Doesn’t, in fact, that sound like a medley of The Ten Best TV Cop Show Themes and Their Underscorings?
+And then the ringer in the Adagio: The Private Life of Elizabeth and Essex, so recognizable from the movie.

 Bette Davis portrays Queen Elizabeth, Errol Flynn her faithful but ambitious lover in this sumptuous costume drama.
 In Technicolor for the Eyes.
 Warner Bros, 1939.